 By deploying RPA in HR, digital workers (intelligent bots) will meticulously perform background checks and shortlist the candidates by analyzing and comparing their qualifications, work experience, and other indispensable information against the job requirements.
 Based on this, the shortlisted candidates will receive interview notification calls in a matter of seconds.
 Besides this, RPA helps Human Resources professionals do away with the mountains of paperwork involved in the hiring process.
 Simply put, RPA in HR can not only streamline the complicated recruitment process but also help in attracting top talent.

-2) Creating and Issuing Offer Letter
+II.
+Creating and Issuing Offer Letter

 Robotic Process Automation in HR is also helpful in creating and issuing offer letters to new joiners.
-The contents present in an offer letter are highly personalized to the candidate and are 100% accurate whilst conforming to the local and company regulations.
+The contents present in an offer letter are highly personalized to the candidate and are 100% accurate whilst conforming to local and company regulations.

-3) Streamline Onboarding
+III.
+Streamline Onboarding

 Each new employee brings a new skillset, however, the process of onboarding is almost similar for every employee.
-If a company is hiring in mass numbers, the joining formalities and other paperwork can consume a lot of time of HR professionals.
+If a company is hiring in mass numbers, the joining formalities and other paperwork can consume a lot of time for HR professionals.
 With Robotic Process Automation in HR, the entire onboarding process can be streamlined with 100% accuracy and 10X less processing time.
 Upon the creation of a new employee account, digital workers (RPA bots) will automatically trigger a template for the onboarding workflow.
-Besides this, intelligent bots can also be leveraged for the creation of employees’ ID.
+Besides this, intelligent bots can also be leveraged for the creation of employees’ IDs.
 This in turn helps new joinees to quickly get into their job role and responsibilities in a hassle-free manner.

-4) Payroll Processing
+IV.
+Payroll Processing

 Amidst all tasks performed by Human Resources specialists, payroll is the most tedious and repetitive since it requires massive manual labor such as data entry on a regular basis.
 In fact, managing payroll manually can increase the risk of errors in operations.
 Furthermore, ever-changing tax slabs make payroll processing more laborious and time-intensive for HR professionals.
 By deploying RPA-driven bots, HR specialists can significantly improve payroll process-related accuracy, consistency, and service quality.
 Simply put, automating the payroll process will not only reduce the inaccuracy rate but also help HR specialists ensure that employees are paid on time, which in turn, keeps employees happy.